-Domestic partnerships are recognised in Greece, with partners enjoying the same rights available to married couples, with the exception of children adopted by same-sex partners, which is neither recognised nor provided for.
+Domestic partnerships are recognised in Greece, with partners enjoying the same rights available to married couples, with the exception of same-sex partners who wish to adopt children, which is neither recognised nor provided for.

-10. CHARITABLE PLANNING
+10. Charitable Planning

 10.1 Charitable Giving